 Ian Burn has been described as many things: an activist, a trade-unionist, a journalist, an art critic, a curator, and an art historian—and in a moment of self-deprecating alienation, he once described himself as “an ex-Conceptual artist.”
 This exhibition revealed Burn as a probing and often collaborative Conceptual artist, puzzling with the perceptual challenges of “looking at seeing and reading” in company with others.

-The survey consists of artworks from 1966 to his death in 1993, accompanied by journals, posters, slide talks, and videos.
-It traces his remarkable journey from Australia via London to the so-called center of the art world, New York, and the expanded world of the collective Art & Language.
+The survey consisted of artworks from 1966 to his death in 1993, accompanied by journals, posters, slide talks, and videos.
+It traced his remarkable journey from Australia via London to the so-called center of the art world, New York, and the expanded world of the collective Art & Language.